opendatateam/udata-devcontainer/README.md

 Then you can reopen this directory as a dev container.

-Once you are inside the dev container, you can use `initialize.sh` to install assets for the first time.
+Once you are inside the dev container, you can use `bash initialize.sh` to install assets for the first time.

 ## Settings